DeltaZulu-OU/dzmac/README.md

-# MacChanger
+# dzmac

-A reimplementation of TMAC in C#.

-> In ALPHA stage.
+ In ALPHA stage.

 ![Sample](assets/window.png)

 ## Overview

-MacChanger is a Windows desktop application for viewing network adapters and managing MAC address–related settings with a deliberately constrained scope.
-It is inspired by legacy tools like TMAC but does **not** aim for feature parity.
+dzmac is a Windows desktop application for viewing network adapters and managing MAC address–related settings with a deliberately constrained scope.
+It is a reimplementation of TMAC but does **not** aim for feature parity.

 The goal is to provide a focused, predictable, and maintainable application centered on core adapter management workflows.